AnasAlsallak/data-structures-and-algorithms/trees/README.md

 ## Approach & Efficiency

-Using of the deque class and its methods, conditionals, loops.
+Using of the classs and its methods, conditionals, loops.

 Here's the list of the time and space complexity for the methods in the provided code: